DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Related Work

 Recently, hybrid methods were proposed that combine elements of neighbor embedding methods and global methods during optimization.
 Several of these are variational autoencoders with a 2D latent space and regularized ELBO maximization.
 The method scvis~\citep{ding2018interpretable} uses a Gaussian latent prior and adds a variant of the $t$-SNE objective to the ELBO.
 Its successor VAE-SNE~\citep{graving2020vae} employs a more flexible Gaussian mixture prior.
 Instead of a regularizer promoting local structure preservation, ViVAE~\citep{novak2023interpretable} adds a stochastic MDS regularizer, but denoises the high-dimensional data based on $k$-nearest neighbor relations.

 More similar to our approach are non-parametric hybrid methods that directly optimize the embedding positions.
 Local-to-Global Structures~\citep{miller2023balancing}, a method for generic graph drawing, applies MDS-like stress minimization to shortest path graph distances among pairs of points that are strongly connected, while repelling non-neighboring pairs.
+Cluster and Embed~\citep{coda2025cluster} embeds clusters separately, focusing on their local structure.
+These fixed cluster embeddings then get arranged into a full embedding by rigid transformations that minimize the overall stress like in MDS.
 The SQuadMDS-hybrid~\citep{lambert2022squadmds} interpolates between the objectives of $t$-SNE and MDS.
 For MDS it uses the stochastic quartet framework of \citet{lambert2022squadmds}.
 To make both objectives more compatible, SQuadMDS-hybrid normalizes their gradients before blending them together.
 The hybrid method StarMAP~\citep{watanabe2025starmap} changes the attractive force in the UMAP objective.
 Instead of pulling only nearest neighbors together, it also pulls points towards the PCA coordinates of their $k$-means cluster centroid.
 This combination of a neighbor embedding with PCA is similar to our DREAMS.
 But instead of UMAP, we use $t$-SNE due to its better local structure preservation.
 Moreover, we propose a simpler objective that avoids StarMAP's clustering step, leaves the neighbor-embedding objective intact, and simply pulls each embedding point towards its own PCA position.
 We found that this simpler approach leads to a better local-global trade-off.
 Additionally, setting the regularization strength in DREAMS to 0 or to 1 allows to recover standard $t$-SNE and PCA, while the StarMAP framework cannot fully recover PCA.

 Different from neighbor-embedding-inspired methods, PHATE~\citep{moon2019visualizing} is a diffusion-based method that tries to balance local and global structure preservation.
 Like neighbor embeddings, it starts with the $k$-nearest neighbor graph of the high-dimensional data.
 It then integrates this local information into a global graph distance.
 PHATE uses potential distance, a variant of diffusion distance that focuses more on global structure.
 To visualize this global distance metric in 2D, PHATE uses MDS.
 Geometry-regularized autoencoders of \citet{duque2022geometry} regularize their 2D latent space with a precomputed PHATE embedding.
 DREAMS also uses a reference embedding for regularization, but is non-parametric, uses PCA or MDS, and employs the $t$-SNE loss instead of the reconstruction loss.